 We're going to dig into another frustrating medical bill now.
 Each month, we dissect a bill to shed some light on the cost of health care in America.
-Dr. Elizabeth Rosenthal is the editor-in-chief of our partner Kaiser Health News, and she joins us in the studio.
+Dr. Elisabeth Rosenthal is the editor-in-chief of our partner Kaiser Health News, and she joins us in the studio.

-ELIZABETH ROSENTHAL: Hi.
+ELISABETH ROSENTHAL: Hi.
 Great to be here.